In file.cecil:

 time data structure supports parsing the timestamp integer.)

-In addition to the other stream-style operations, unix_file
+In addition to the other stream-style operations, unix_files support

 testing whether they have detected the end of the file (subtly different